10 Things to Know Before Applying:

 6. If all goes well, your file will be handled by the University and they'll accept you.
 It's out of your hands once you send the paperwork away.
 Once accepted, if you are in France, you'll go to the school, drop off your check for around 400 euros with a couple of ID photos and you'll get your carte de scolarité which you keep to prove you are enrolled as well as a student ID card by mail.
 At this point, congratulations.
 You're almost there.

-7. Students in their home schools will have to head to Campus France and pass through one more step, which I am only vaguely familiar with.
+1. Students in their home countries will have to head to Campus France and pass through one more step, which I am only vaguely familiar with.
 Though it seems easy (enough).
 More information here.

 - carte de scolarité from the University